The requirements of this Directive were enshrined into the domestic legislation mentioned below, and this remains in place following EU exit.

-Records relating to the export of organic manure must be submitted annually to NIEA by 31 January of the following year.
-The required details are set out in the NAP organic manure export form.
+Records relating to the export of organic manure from non-derogated farms must be submitted annually to NIEA by 31 January of the following year.

-Please be aware that failure to keep these records and submit them to NIEA by 31 January of the following year may have implications for any payments under existing area based payment schemes.
+Please be aware that failure to keep these records and submit them to NIEA by the deadline may have implications for any payments under existing area based payment schemes.

-Farmers planning to store poultry litter in fields should contact the NIEA’s Agricultural Regulation Team for approval prior to placing the litter in the field.
-Poultry litter may only be stored in field heaps for a maximum of 120 days in the field where it is to be applied and must be covered with an impermeable membrane within 24 hours of placement in the field.
+Farmers planning to store poultry litter or anaerobic digestate fibre in fields should notify the NIEA’s Agricultural Regulation Team prior to placing in the field.
+Poultry litter and anaerobic digestate fibre may only be stored in field heaps for a maximum of 120 days in the field where it is to be applied and must be covered with an impermeable membrane within 24 hours of placement in the field.

 Nitrates directive derogation

 Since 2007 the European Commission (the Commission) has granted a derogation from the Nitrates Directive for Northern Ireland from a land application limit of 170 kg nitrogen per hectare per year from grazing livestock manures up to 250 kg nitrogen per hectare per year for intensive grassland farms which meet certain criteria.
-The Commission renewed the derogation for the duration of the 2015-2018 action programme was approved in December 2014.
+The Commission renewed the derogation for the duration of the Nutrients Action Programme (NAP) for 2019 - 2022, this was approved in May 2019.